mahmoudaboghadeer93/Devops-tools/AWS-ALB-Controller/README.md

-# Deploy AWS Load Balancer Controller AWS EKS.
+# Deploy AWS Load Balancer Controller on AWS EKS.

 Application Load Balancer (ALB) within AWS EKS.
 Buckle up as i introduce you to the incredible AWS Load Balancer Controller, a Kubernetes controller specifically designed to effortlessly handle Elastic Load Balancers for your Kubernetes cluster.